 The ingredients for the dish were picked by a member of a Facebook Cooking Group I belong to.
 What an interesting ‘bag’!
 Here they are:

 - Smoked Fish(any kind)

 So off we were to our favorite grocery store to see what goodies we could come up with.
-Unfortunately, the only thing I couldn’t locate, since it was February, was spring onion, so I substituted green onion.
+Unfortunately, the only thing I couldn’t locate, since it was February, was spring onion, so I substituted green onion, or scallions.

 I have been meaning to share this with you for months but seasonal ingredients won over.
 Now, I just can’t bare to forget about this because I want to make again, over and over and over!
 I don’t think I could ever get sick of it!

 The addition of the curry powder to the rice and scallion cakes is sheer genius, if I do say so myself! 🙂

 Don’t be afraid of making your own hollandaise sauce, either.
 It gets a bad rap!
 The key is to cook it over super low heat.
 Even with a double boiler, if the water below gets too hot, it will start to “break” (the butter melts out of the solution.)
 If this happens, just take the pan off of the double boiler and let it cool, while whisking constantly.
 As it cools, the butter will once again come together to make that beuatiful, silky sauce.

 I hope I’ve inspired you to think a little “out of the box” with this recipe!
 It’s so fun to try new things and combinations of ingredients!
 Here’s a few links to other fun “Brinner” ie: breakfast, brunch or dinner recipes; check here and here or here and here!
 Leave me a comment down below and let me know some of your favorite “weird” combinations!

 I hope you enjoy the recipe for Eggs Benedict Lox and Rice Cakes!
 Enjoy!
 And have fun cooking!